dcv2020/dcv2020/README.md

 - 👋 Hi, I’m @dcv2020
 - 👀 I’m interested in learning GitHub
 - 🌱 I’m currently learning Web Development (HTML, CSS, & JavaScript) as there is lots of work in this space.
 I am also familiar with C# and Go
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...any entry level project.
+I am working on building a website and a chrome extension
 - 📫 How to reach me dcvmail@protonmail.com

 <!---